Living Off-Campus

 Once you have visited a unit multiple times and are seriously considering renting the place, you may need to provide the landlord with certain information:

-• Co-signor: Most landlords require a student under the age of 23 to have a co-signor (typically a parent or guardian).
+- Co-signer: Most landlords require a student under the age of 23 to have a co-signer (typically a parent or guardian).

-• Sign lease: Before signing the lease, read the lease before signing.
+- Sign lease: Before signing the lease, read the lease before signing.
 The lease affects your rights and responsibilities.
-After signing the lease, your co-signor will also be asked to sign the lease.
+After signing the lease, your co-signer will also be asked to sign the lease.
 Ask for a copy of everything you and your landlord sign.

 Purchase Renter’s Insurance